botandrose/chop/README.md

 High-level declarative transformations:

 * `#file`: Replaces a file path with a file handle.
 Looks in `features/support/fixtures` by default.
+Set `upload: true` to wrap file in `Rack::Test::UploadedFile`.
 * `#files`: Replaces a space-delimited list of file paths with an array of file handles.
 Looks in `features/support/fixtures` by default.
+Set `upload: true` to wrap file in `Rack::Test::UploadedFile`.
 * `#has_one/#belongs_to`: Replaces an entity name with that entity.
 Uses `.find_by_name` by default.
 * `#has_many`: Replaces a comma-delimited list of entity names with an array of those entities.
 Uses `.find_by_name` by default.
 * `#underscore_keys`: Converts all hash keys to underscored versions.